 A life-threatening arrhythmia (eg, ventricular tachycardia, ventricular fibrillation and total AV block) may be the first manifestation of ischaemia.
 These arrhythmias may cause many of the reported sudden cardiac deaths in patients with acute coronary syndromes.
 Ventricular fibrillation or sustained ventricular tachycardia has been reported in up to 20% of patients.
-The risk of arrhythmic death in survivors of acute myocardial infarction is highest in the first six months after myocardial infarction and remains high for the subsequent two years.
+The risk of arrhythmic death in survivors of AMI is highest in the first six months after myocardial infarction and remains high for the subsequent two years.

 - Arrhythmias may be caused by infarction, reperfusion, toxic metabolites, irritable myocardium, and metabolism (especially potassium or magnesium imbalance).

 - Some patients exhibit reperfusion arrhythmias (eg, ventricular ectopics, ventricular tachycardia or idioventricular rhythm) which are usually benign and do not require therapy.
 However, ventricular fibrillation may also occur.

 - Persistent tachycardias may lead to further ischaemia.

 - Antiarrhythmic agents are negatively inotropic and may encourage arrhythmias in acute coronary ischaemia.
 Minor arrhythmias should not be treated.

 - Cardiopulmonary resuscitation should be performed in accordance with the Resuscitation Council Guidelines.